-Type of Competition: CSI3 Acc. to Article: 274.2.5
+Type of Competition: CSI3\ Acc. to Article: 274.2.5

 Competition description: "Special two-phase".
-First phase not atc T A. Second phase T A atc, pts of both phases are aggregated
+First phase Table A not against the clock.
+Second phase Table A against the clock, points of both phases are aggregated

 Jump-off: No Speed/fixed time: 375 m/min